 That being said, some of these tools are quite complex, so it takes a while to figure out how they work.
 Thankfully, the company does offer platform tutorial videos and even a demo account to help you get started.

-Zacks Trade Pricing and Fees
+Zacks Trade Fees

 Regardless of how much you plan to invest, you must have a solid understanding of any potential brokerages’ fees and pricing structure.